pehringer/spud/README.md

 ### Stack Operations

-The computer lacks a stack pointer register, so how then does the computer support stack operations?
-The computer simply stores the stack pointer in memory and loads it in when need.
-So to push a variable onto the stack the computer does the following:
+The processor lacks a stack pointer register, so how then does the processor support stack operations?
+The computer simply stores the stack pointer in memory and loads it in when needed.
+So to push a variable onto the stack the processor does the following:

 ```VAR``` - Address of variable.
 ```STK_PTR``` - Address of stack pointer.